 According to a passage from a 2002 memoir by José Lladró, Passenger of Life; Memories and Opinions of an Entrepreneur (Spain: Editorial Planeta, 2002), the beginnings of the brand that would become Nao actually started with the defection of three Lladro staff members.

 In a chapter called “A Providential Conflict,” Lladró describes how, “in the mid-sixties,” two of Lladró’s sculptors and one of its chemists turned renegade and struck out to establish their own competing factory in Chirivella.

-But the Rosal line of porcelain figurines did catch on, and sometimes after 1969, (undocumented), the Rosal factory began using an impressed factory mark. (as seen on left)
+But the Rosal line of porcelain figurines did catch on, and sometime after 1969, (undocumented), the Rosal factory began using an impressed factory mark. (as seen below)

 From Rosal to Zaphir, maybe…